 Ringworm seems to be more common in young cats less than one year old, and long-haired cats.
 The reasons for this are unknown.
 It is speculated that young cats may have immature immune defence mechanisms which limit their ability to resist infection.
 In long-haired cats grooming is less efficient and the skin surface is more protected from exposure to the sun.

-It is suggested that both an internal mix & external ointment.
+It is suggested that both an internal mix and external ointment be used together.
 Positive results should be seen in 2 weeks

 Apply twice daily to the affected area.

 Do not use on areas where friction can occur.

 May cause skin irritation.
 Test area first and use sparingly.

 If irritation develops but it is important to maintain application, use every second day.

 Apply Zinc cream to pink skin after application to help with sun burn prevention.